Pharmacotherapy for Obesity Management

 No Results Found 0/0

-This clinical tool aims to help family physicians and primary care nurse practitioners manage weight and obesity with pharmacotherapy in adult patients.
-This tool was developed to help guide discussions and decision-making between providers and their patients.
+This tool aims to help family physicians and primary care nurse practitioners manage obesity with pharmacotherapy in adult patients.
+It was designed to help guide discussions and decision-making between providers and their patients.
+While a comprehensive approach is outlined, the focus of this tool is pharmacological management.

 Important considerations for primary care clinicians